sara-nl/GlobusOnline-python/GO_interactive_python.md

 >>> help(Transfer)
 ```

-Ti initiate such an object we need a submission ID, the source endpoint, the destination endpoint,  we can set a deadline and a synchronisation level (check the help of globus-url-copy) and a label for the transfer.
+To initiate such an object we need a submission ID, the source endpoint, the destination endpoint; we can set a deadline and a synchronisation level (check the help of globus-url-copy) and a label for the transfer.
-GlobusOnline automatically cacks the MD5 checksums.
+Globus Online automatically checks the MD5 checksums.
 However, MD5 is not support by our grid infrastructure.
 That is why we need to set an additional parameter *verify_checksum=False*.

 Our proxy is valid for 12 hours, thus the deadline for the transfer should fall into this time interval:
 ```